How iOS 11 could change the iPhone

 "Clock" is still the only animated icon on iOS.
 WTF?
 At least put the live temperature on the weather app.
 Or figure out some other indication besides the red "unread messages" flag.
 Lots of missed opportunities here.

-Re-think Notifications
+Re-think notifications

 iOS 10's notifications feel chunky and stick to the top of the phone longer than they feel welcome.
 Sometimes they're even hard to swipe away.
 A better way of managing and presenting notifications is in order, considering how ever-present they've become in everyday phone use.